-With our experience and expertise, we construct questions that are like the real ones, and sometimes exactly the same.
+With our experience and expertise, we construct questions that are like the real ones, and sometimes the same.
 Some of our users come back and say that they recognized almost all questions on the real exam from our practice tests.

 But we also stretch it a bit.

 Relatively early, we discovered that many of our users tried to just memorize answers.
-There was no true understand or true learning.
+There was no true understanding or true learning.
 Users wanted to see the real test and tried to just remember questions and answers.
 Which didn’t really help.
 The failure rate among our users were around 15% in 2011.